An investigation into India's antitrust law reveals that Google is abusing Android's dominance, the report shows. | ExBulletin

 An investigation into India’s antitrust law reveals that Google is abusing Android’s dominance, the report shows.

-New Delhi (Reuters) Google has used its huge financial strength to illegally hurt its competitors and abuse the dominant position of the Android operating system in India.
+Antitrust Findings Google’s Latest Retreat in India Google also took advantage of the Play Store-report Google under antitrust investigation since 2019

-Alphabet Incs Google has reduced the capacity and incentives of device makers to develop and sell devices that work with alternative versions of Android, a June report by the Competition Commission of India (CCI) Research Unit said.
+New Delhi, September 18 (Reuters)-Google abused the dominant position of the Android operating system in India and used its “huge financial power” to illegally hurt competitors.
+Reuters.

-A US tech giant told Reuters in a statement that it looks forward to working with CCI to show how Android has brought competition and innovation.
+Google of Alphabet Inc (GOOGL.O) has reduced “the ability and incentives of device makers to develop and sell devices that work with alternative versions of Android,” according to a research unit of the Competition Commission of India (CCI) in June.
+Report states.

 Google hasn’t received an investigation report, someone who knows the situation directly told Reuters.